pulumi/docs/content/resources/migrating-iac-terraform-to-typescript/index.md

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: "Migrating from Console Deployments to Infrastructure as Code"
+    title: "Migrating IaC from Terraform to TypeScript"

     event_type: workshop # workshop | event